-Regarding the administrative fee, our policy is to refund 80% of it if a replacement can be found to take the internship.
-In the event that we are unable to find a replacement, and if you apply and are accepted for a subsequent internship, we will credit the amount you have paid toward the new administrative fee.
+Regarding the administrative fee, our policy is to refund 80% of it if a replacement can be found to take the placement.
+In the event that we are unable to find a replacement, and if you apply and are accepted for a subsequent clinical education experience, we will credit the amount you have paid toward the new administrative fee.

 Do I need to have specific documentation to be able to drive in Italy?